On this episode of Molecular Moments, Lynn Kamen, Ph.D., and Michelle Miller, Ph.D. DABT discuss their very different journeys to

 Due to its targeted nature, gene therapy offers much promise for treatment of numerous diseases, from cancer to Parkinson’s, Alzheimer’s, heart disease, diabetes, and more.
 According to a recent report on global trends in gene therapy, this area has seen such promising success that the number of gene therapy products in development doubled between 2012 and 2015.
 In fact, as of 2016 a total of 201 cancer gene therapy products (and 102 for monogenic diseases) were in commercial development.
 But there are also complexities that make gene therapy development challenging.
 It is crucial the new gene reaches the correct cell without causing an immune response or disrupting the function of other genes.
 All this requires deep scientific skill and expertise in the development of appropriate vectors.

-BioAgilytix boasts extensive experience analyzing gene therapy solutions with common AAV, leveraging NAb assays to test for neutralizing activity against the vector of gene therapy.
+BioAgilytix boasts extensive experience analyzing gene therapy solutions across viral vectors, leveraging NAb assays to test for neutralizing activity against the vector of gene therapy.
 Specifically, we test for neutralizing activity against the viral vector of interest.
 Our assays are based on positive sera from human subjects that is used at the positive control, purchased at a vendor and tested in our lab, so we do not simply test for neutralizing antibodies, but any neutralizing activity.

 For those customers interested in determining antibody neutralizing activity specifically, we do so by using a surrogate / purified antibody.
 The viral vectors with a marker are convenient tools to monitor how their infectivity on cells in culture is affected by positive neutralizing control serum.